hkiyomaru/acl-trend-visualizer/README.md

 # ACL Investigator

-A tool to count how many ACL papers include specific keywords.
+A tool to count how many ACL papers including specific keywords.

 ## Development Environment